IBM-Cloud/terraform-provider-ibm/website/docs/d/compute_bare_metal.html.markdown

 * `network_speed` - The connection speed, expressed in Mbps,  for the server network components.
 * `public_bandwidth` - The amount of public network traffic, allowed per month.
 * `public_ipv4_address` - The public IPv4 address of the bare metal server.
+* `public_ipv4_address_id` - The unique identifier for the public IPv4 address of the bare metal server.
 * `private_ipv4_address` - The private IPv4 address of the bare metal server.
+* `private_ipv4_address_id` - The unique identifier for the private IPv4 address of the bare metal server.
 * `public_vlan_id` - The public VLAN used for the public network interface of the server.
 * `private_vlan_id` - The private VLAN used for the private network interface of the server.
 * `public_subnet` - The public subnet used for the public network interface of the server.